Getting WordPress Help for your Website

 Choosing your website developer carefully, in the first instance, is a must to prevent a situation where you need to hand over your site.
 Choose a business you can trust to ensure your site is reliable and functional with a maintenance plan to prevent, or quickly address, errors.

 Sticking with the person who developed your WordPress site is the best way of getting WordPress Help.
-They know the website back to front and can easily move in and out of the various modules and parts to maintain and fix the site.
+They know the website and can easily move in and out of the various modules and parts to maintain and fix the site.

 What-ever the circumstances, you’re now in the situation of needing help with your WordPress site.

-Many website developers don’t take on sites they haven’t built.
-For all the reasons above, many will not take on the maintenance and fix-up of sites built by others.
+For all the reasons above, many website developers will not take on the maintenance and fix-up of sites built by others.